 digits data set contains 64 features, this might prove to be a challenging task.
 You can imagine that it’s tough to understand the structure and keep the overview of the

 digits data.
 In such cases, it is said that you’re working with a high dimensional data set.

 High dimensionality of data is a direct result of trying to describe the objects via a collection of features.
 Other examples of high dimensional data are, for example, financial data, climate data, neuroimaging, …

 But, as you might have gathered already, this is not always easy.
 In some cases, high dimensionality can be problematic, as your algorithms will need to take into account too many features.
 In such cases, you speak of the curse of dimensionality.
 Because having a lot of dimensions can also mean that your data points are far away from virtually every other point, which makes the distances between the data points uninformative.

-Dont’ worry, though, because the curse of dimensionality is not simply a matter of counting the number of features.
+Don’t worry, though, because the curse of dimensionality is not merely a matter of counting the number of features.
 There are also cases in which the effective dimensionality might be much smaller than the number of the features, such as in data sets where some features are irrelevant.

-In addition, you can also understand that data with only two or three dimensions is easier to grasp and can also be visualized easily.
+In addition, you can also understand that data with only two or three dimensions are easier to grasp and can also be visualized easily.